tanawadeatharva/BharatVECTO/Documentation/User Manual/1-user-interface/H_GBX-Editor.md

 :   The minimal torque reserve which has to be provided after a gearshift.
 Only used for MT transmissions.

 Minimum time between gearshifts
 :   Defines the time interval between two consecutive gearshifts.
 Has to be greater than 0.
-This time interval is ingored if the engine speed gets too high or too low.
+This time interval is ignored if the engine speed gets too high or too low.

 ####Shift Strategy Parameters